huzzahforjulia/huzzahforjulia.github.io/3_music.md

 music
 ======
 Music is awesome!
-I try learning every instrument I can get my hands on and love trying to learn new techniques or styles.
+I try learning every instrument I can get my hands on and love trying new techniques or styles.
 My current favourite instruments to play are bass and guitar.
 I also enjoy playing drums and sometimes clarinet.
 Maybe the odd banjo too.
 And theremin.

 Searching For Greta: A New Musical